gurgeasson/Challenges/Web_Technologies_EC149759_015/MK_Time/README.md

-This is web page for a fictional company, MK Time, and was created as part of the Edinburgh College's CodeSpace - Software Development CR2CODEZ22-S1XB course.
+This is web page for a fictional company, MK Time, and was created as part of the Edinburgh College's CodeSpace - Induction CR1CSICZ22-X1XA course.